Mick Kenny (Kilkenny hurler)

-Michael Kenny (1925 – January 2003) was an Irish former sportsperson.
-He played hurling with his local club Graigue–Ballycallan and was a member of the Kilkenny senior inter-county team in the 1950s.
-With Kilkenny Walsh won an All-Ireland title and two Leinster titles.
+Michael "Mick" Kenny (1925–2003) was an Irish hurler.
+He played club hurling for Graigue–Ballycallan and starred as a member of the Kilkenny senior inter-county team during the 1950s,Michael "Mick" Kenny (1925–2003) was an Irish hurler.
+He played club hurling for Graigue–Ballycallan and starred as a member of the Kilkenny senior inter-county team during the 1950s, winning an All-Ireland title and two Leinster titles.